 Copyright is another form of protecting intellectual property.
 If you wish to protect material that you create, you can do so by using the © symbol with your name and the year the material is produced.
 Copyright is free and applies automatically when the material is created.
 Copyrighted material can be used without reference or permission if certain requirements are met, however, the test is not a simple one.

 Protecting your brand is important.
 You should consider registering your trademark quickly as the process can take several months!
 Trademarks can be registered over words or phrases, font and logos and extends to the industry and associated industry in which a business operates.

-7. Similar names restrictions apply, find an available business or company name: they can be reserved until you decide upon your structure
+If you find an available business or company name that is already registered they can be reserved until you decide upon your structure.

 Choosing a name that is a true reflection of your business can be tricky at best, let alone if you don’t check whether it is already taken!
 The name you operate under (if it’s not your own name) must be registered through a company or as a business name with the Australian Securities and Investments Commission (ASIC).
 Once a name is taken, it cannot be used again and there are restrictions on using similar names.

 You can undertake searches of available names for free and it is possible to reserve an available name for future use, while you undertake the rest of your inquiries.

 If you require any information about getting your business idea off the ground we recommend speaking to a commercial lawyer.
 To book a Quick Match from Fiona McCord please follow the links on the Legally Yours website.

 This article is written by Karen Finch, in consultation with Fiona McCord, and was first published on the Legally Yours website.